 The articles of association of LRT specifies that the ordinary shareholders are entitled to receive dividends before the preferred shareholders.
 The ordinary shareholders are entitled to receive dividends of 0.50 percent of the value of paid-up shares per annum but the ordinary shares are non-cumulative to unpaid dividends of such year.
 The ordinary share has a voting right of 1 vote per share.
-The preferred shareholders are entitled to receive dividends of 7 percent of the value of paid-up shares per annum, whereby the preferred shares are cumulative but non-participating.
+The preferred shareholders are entitled to receive dividends of 7 percent of the value of paid-up shares per annum, whereby the preferred shares are

+Currently, the Company shall hold additional NYKT's shares cumulative but non-participating.
 The preferred share has a voting right of 1 vote per 100 shares.
-In this regard, any remains
+In this regard, any remains from dividend payment to such ordinary and preferred shareholders shall be distributed to ordinary shareholders according to shareholding proportion.